Badslum/computerstore/public/custom/README.txt

-Folder for ONE css file.
+Folder for css file only.
 Images are to be put into the images folder.